 - 5.1 We raised awareness of modern slavery and human trafficking through the publication of this statement on the LHP website and on our intranet. - 5.2 We may come across slavery and human trafficking in connection with the customers we support.
 In addition, our homes could be used for modern slavery.
-We have robust safeguarding procedures in place, and we will deliver training to raise awareness of what slavery and human trafficking might look like in our business; and to encourage key customer facing staff to report concerns.

-5.3 Enhanced training for all employees covering What the Modern Slavery Act is, Its implications, and how to report concerns.
+We have robust safeguarding procedures in place, and we will deliver training to raise awareness of what slavery and human trafficking might look like in our business; and to encourage key customer facing employees to report concerns. - 5.3 Enhanced training for all employees covering What the Modern Slavery Act is, its implications, and how to report concerns. - 5.4 A contract management framework has been introduced, which will be further embedded through workshops with colleagues across the forthcoming financial year.